Image source: Pexels/Aris Ioakimidis

 It is known already that certain facial features are associated with an increased risk of heart disease.
 These include thinning or grey hair, wrinkles, ear lobe crease, xanthelasmata (small, yellow deposits of cholesterol underneath the skin, usually around the eyelids) and arcus corneae (fat and cholesterol deposits that appear as a hazy white, grey or blue opaque ring in the outer edges of the cornea).
 However, they are difficult for humans to use successfully to predict and quantify heart disease risk.

-Report • The revolution escalates
+Article • The revolution escalates

 'Image Computing, including image analysis, artificial intelligence, artificial neural networks und deep learning, is starting a revolution,’ says Dr Paul Suetens, professor of Medical Imaging and Image Processing at University Hospital Leuven.
 Artificial Intelligence (AI) is not new – research in this field was carried out as far back as the 1950s – but, whilst in the early days AI learnt…